 It can serve as a platform to connect with other teachers around the world and support one another by answering questions, providing helpful resources, and sharing experiences.
 You can use LinkedIn as a space to develop your reflective teaching practices or find articles that discuss the latest teaching methods.

 LinkedIn is a widely recognized and innovative tool that can help you get a TEFL/TESOL job and showcase your professional skills and achievements.
-Be sure to take full advantage of this versatile platform by using its many features to stand out to employers and highlight what makes you an outstanding English teacher.
+Be sure to take full advantage of this versatile platform by using its many features to stand out to employers and highlight what makes you an exceptional English teacher.